Problem Solving Courts – An Innovative Approach to Many of Society’s Problems

 A Michigan Criminal Defense Attorney Can Help You

-If you are charged with DUI, OWI, domestic violence or another offense that might cause you to be eligible for a problem solving court or if you think you would like to see if you do qualify for a program, do not go down that road alone or with an inexperienced attorney.
+If you are charged with DUI, OWI, domestic violence or another offense that might cause you to be eligible for a problem-solving court or if you think you would like to see if you do qualify for a program, do not go down that road alone or with an inexperienced attorney.
 You will need an effective and aggressive Michigan Criminal Defense Lawyer that has experience and training in these new and innovative programs to guide you through the maze of options and eligibility requirements that may be available to you.
-Michigan’s premier criminal defense law firm, Lewis & Dickstein, P.L.L.C., are well respected by judges and members of the legal community.
-If you are facing criminal charges, please contact us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
+Michigan’s premier criminal defense law firm, Lewis & Dickstein, P.L.L.C., is well respected by judges and members of the legal community.